Mandan School Board candidates share priorities, views on district issues

-Safety, building new schools and teacher retention are top priorities for Mandan School Board candidates seeking election.
+Safety, new school construction and teacher retention are top priorities for Mandan School Board candidates.

 Six challengers and one incumbent are running for three at-large seats on the nine-person board.
 Board members Ross Munns and Tim Rector are not seeking reelection.
 School board members serve three-year terms and receive an annual salary of $4,400.